fivves/everly-growth-tracker/README.md

-# Everly Growth Tracker
+# everApp

-A React-based milestone tracking application for tracking personal growth and development goals.
+A React-based app for Everly.
+Milestones are one feature; also includes a Home page and a daily Chores tracker that persists via the bundled API.

 ## Features